Frequently Asked Questions for New MVs

 How do I get more information about The Marching Virginians?

-If you are interested in auditioning THIS YEAR, make sure to register for band camp and read the attached information!
+If you are interested in auditioning THIS YEAR, register for band camp and read the attached information!

 What kind of audition will I have for The Marching Virginians?